lexerdev/documentation/source/includes/_activity.md

+<br/><br/><br/><br/><br/>

 **Agent Volume**

-Retrieve the count of objects currently assigned to each agent in your team.
+Return the count of objects currently assigned to each agent in your team.
 For each team member, this will also breakdown the objects by their current workflow state.

 ```text
 curl -H "Content-Type: application/json" -H "Auth-Api-Token: 12345678-1234-1234-1234-123456789" https://api.lexer.io/v1/activity/reports -d '